nesterovsky-bros/thoughts/microservices.md

 There should be very strong reasons to make a decision to re-implement monolith complex application using microservices.

-Consider very hard all aspects.
-Don't do it just because it is a popular pattern today.
+Consider all aspects and don't do it just because it is a popular pattern today.